 The as-prepared TbNRs were capped by oleic acid surfactants, giving a hydrophobic character to the nanomaterial.
 Thus, to make them biocompatible, TbNRs were transferred to aqueous media by following a previously reported ligand exchange method,35 using a catechol-derived PEG-OH ligand.
 As previously shown, catechol anchors strongly interact with the iron oxide NP surface via their phenolic hydroxyl groups.36 These anchors form a stable 5-membered ring complex with the Fe cation.
-Similarly, lanthanide catecholate complexes are likely formed from trivalent lanthanide catechol anchor of the ligand would react with the Tb at the surface of the NRs forming a stable complex similar to the terbium- catecholate complex $[Tb_2(cat)3]$ produced in solution.^{37,38}
+Similarly, lanthanide catecholate complexes are likely formed from trivalent lanthanide cations and catechol-derived ligands.
+Then, the bi-dentate catechol anchor of the ligand would react with the Tb at the surface of the NRs forming a stable complex similar to the terbium-catecholate complex [Tb2(cat)3] produced in solution.^{37,38}